 Launch price: $1,999 / £1,769 | Body: Alder | Neck: Maple | Scale: 25.5" (648 mm) | Fingerboard: Maple | Frets: 22 | Pickups: New 4th Generation Noiseless | Controls: Master Volume (with S-1 Switch) Master No-Load Tone | Hardware: Chrome | Left-handed: No | Finish: 3-Color Sunburst, Aged Cherry Burst, Butterscotch Blonde, Champagne, Mystic Black, Ocean Turquoise

 The Elite Telecaster has a classic-looking 'bursted finish, white top-edge binding, a finely centre-joined slab of ash and a rib-cage contour round the back, which really works with that mint-green scratchplate.
 The six-saddle bridge, with chrome-plated brass saddles, is fully adjustable and we have locking tuners - not really necessary without a vibrato, but they do make string changes fast.
 It is a simple drive.
 With the S-1 switch out, it's standard bridge or neck pickup and both on in parallel.
 Depressing the S-1 switch with the selector in the middle position simply links the pickups in series for more output and a thicker tonality.
 The noiseless pickups do the job.
-At higher gains and volumes, however, you will hear some hum pickup, but in every scenario, it is way less than our standard single-coil guitars.
+At higher gains and volumes, however, you will hear some hum pickup, but in every scenario, it is way less than our standard single-coil guitars, making these some of the best Telecaster pickups for pro players.
 It's the contemporary player that the Elites aim for and, not least at the price, it crams in a lot of upgrades; and then there's the duality of the S-1 switching.
 A charming guitar.

 Read the full review: Fender American Elite Telecaster